• Skip to primary navigation

 A wood spoon scooping fresh ricotta draining in cheesecloth.

-• Buttermilk - Homemade ricotta cheese is produced when an acid is used to coagulate milk proteins and the curds (solids) get separated from the whey (liquids).
-This can be done with vinegar or lemon juice, but I've found that buttermilk producess the creamiest, best tasting homemade ricotta with the most neutral flavor.
-Since it's not as strong of an acid and already has a dairy base, it curdles the milk gently and produces a ricotta that's really smooth, incredibly creamy and light.
+• Buttermilk - Homemade cheese is produced when an acid is used to coagulate milk proteins and the curds (solids) get separated from the whey (liquids).
+This can be done with vinegar or lemon juice, but I've found that buttermilk produces the creamiest texture with the most neutral flavor.
+Since it's not as strong of an acid and already has a dairy base, it curdles the milk gently and produces a cheese that's really smooth, incredibly creamy and light.
 (Use leftover buttermilk to make the best waffles you'll ever have!)

-• Whole Milk - Whole milk makes the creamiest, best tasting ricotta cheese.
-While you can still make ricotta with 2% or even skim milk, it will not taste nearly as good.
+• Whole Milk - Whole milk makes the creamiest, best tasting cheese.
+While you can still make it with 2% or even skim milk, it will not taste nearly as good.
 For best results, stick to whole milk.

 • Heavy Cream - This makes the ricotta extra rich and delicious, but if you want a lighter version you can replace the cream with milk, light cream or half and half instead.